telatin/gan/paper/paper.md

 * **Admissaristercoricola** - Etymology: *L. masc. n. admissarius*, a stallion used for breeding; *L. neut. n. stercus*, excrement; *N.L. masc./fem. n. cola*, an inhabitant; `Admissaristercoricola`: a microbe of the faeces of horses.
 * **Admissaristercoradaptatus** - Etymology: *L. masc. n. admissarius*, a stallion used for breeding; *L. neut. n. stercus*, excrement; *L. masc. n. adaptatus*, something adapted; `Admissaristercoradaptatus`: a microbe of the faeces of horses.
 * **Admissaristercorihabitans** - Etymology: *L. masc. n. admissarius*, a stallion used for breeding; *L. neut. n. stercus*, excrement; *L. masc. n. habitans*, an inhabitant; `Admissaristercorihabitans`: a microbe of the faeces of horses.

 # Acknowledgments

-This software originated from research conducted with Mark J. Pallen and Aharon Oren, published in *Trends in Microbiology* [@pallen2021], where it demonstrated the concept of mass nomenclature generation for prokaryotic taxonomy.
+This software originated from research conducted with Mark J. Pallen and Aharon Oren, published in *Trends in Microbiology* [@pallen2021] as *Great Automatic Nomenclator*, where it demonstrated the concept of large scale nomenclature generation for prokaryotic taxonomy.
+This paper describe the `nomenclator` package, which implements and extends the original script providing a Python package with CLI and additional features.

 # Funding